How to play the open position Cm chord and CAGED Cm shape

 You need song examples to learn all these Cm-shaped chords.
 You must experience them in context.

-A great example is Roxanne.
+A great example is Roxanne by The Police.
 As an acoustic version, the first chord of the verse works well using a Cm shape.

 Another example we find is in Robbie William’s Angels.
 During the solo, you play an open position Bm11, in a Cm shape.